shanereetz/Omniverse_LoadCell_HIL/README.md

 Currently, it's in a demo state.
 This documentation and the extension is being made more portable.

 While any serial interface can be substituted, below is a list of supplies and sample microcontroller code for the setup used in this video: https://www.youtube.com/watch?v=NinARMVomnYa
-Below is a suggested set of hardware that is
+Below is a suggested set of hardware that is fairly cheap and easy to get started with.

 ## Getting Started